cobaltspeech/examples-python/diatheke/README.md

 # Diatheke Examples
-This directory contains code demonstrating how to use the [Diatheke SDK](https://sdk-diatheke.cobaltspeech.com).
+This directory contains code demonstrating how to use Cobalt [Pre-generated SDK files for Python](https://github.com/cobaltspeech/py-genproto).

 ## Build
 Before using the examples, the Diatheke SDK package must be installed.
 For the examples, we recommend using a [virtual environment](https://docs.python.org/3/tutorial/venv.html) to do this.